tpinto7/bloodbot/README.md

 This repository contains all source code and dependencies for The Blood Bot.

 The Blood Bot examines visual input to estimate the blood lost by a patient during a surgery.
-It Through analyzing images pixel by pixel, a concentration of blood is estimated based on several factors, including the proportion of red versus white pixels and the saturation and hues of the red colours.
+Through analyzing images pixel by pixel, a concentration of blood is estimated based on several factors, including the proportion of red versus white pixels and the saturation and hues of the red colours.